Skip to content

 Diff(old, new *Snapshot) *DiffResult — compares by entry ID.
 Uses JSON serialization for equality.
 Returns Added, Removed, Changed lists.

-A nil old snapshot means everything is added (used for full reconcile).
+A nil old snapshot means everything is added (used by the one-shot pipam reconcile).
 A nil new snapshot means everything is removed (used for clean).

 FileDescription